ishaansehgal99/personal-site/content/300 Technology/General Programming/Graphs/Topological Sort - DFS & BFS.md

     print(" ".join(map(str, ans)))
 ```

+`curr_visited` can be used to keep track of cycles

 Time Complexity: O(V + E) - We visit each edge and node at most once.
 Space Complexity: O(V) - We maintain an ordering list of size V.